MaggieAppleton/the-grist-mill/Planning/implementation_plan.md

 - This application is single-user only.
 Favorites are stored directly on `content_items`.
 - Favoriting sets and persists a tier-4 rating for the active research statement; users can later change the rating via the relevance dot.
+- Multiple research topics are supported.
+Each topic has a title, research statement, and its own keyword filters.
+The dashboard can be filtered by `research_statement_id`.